chingu-voyages/v43-tier1-team-05/README.md

 - Responsive design
 - Clean interface

-## Contributors
+## Team

-Special thanks to the following contributors for their support:
+Special thanks to the following team members for their contributions:

 - Inna
 - Lucy